Introduction

 International business environment

-Find information on the trade agreements on websites like www.thedtic.gov.za, www.sars.gov.za, www.sacu.int and www.agbiz.co.za.
+Find information on main trade agreements between South Africa and the rest of the world on websites like www.thedtic.gov.za, www.sars.gov.za, www.sacu.int and www.agbiz.co.za.

 Visit the Trade Law Centre (Tralac) website at www.tralac.org for Trade Data Analysis on the different African countries, and various reports and publications.